-Individual and confidential counselling services are available on-campus to help students with personal concerns and problems.
+Individual and confidential counselling services are available on-campus to help students with personal concerns.

 The USC has a consulting dietitian that can work with you to determine your nutrition needs while studying at Western.
-The nutritionist will offer individual counselling, group presentations, grocery store tours, recipe analysis, sample menus and recipes and cooking classes.
+The nutritionist will offer individual counselling, group presentations, grocery store tours, recipe analysis, sample menus/recipes and cooking classes.

 Hospitality Services at Western provides complementary nutrition services to all students.
 Students can make an appointment to meet with the nutrition manager to discuss ways to maintain a healthy lifestyle, including how to eat healthily while living in residence.